hep-mirrors/sherpa/Manual/source/manual/parameters/models/standard-model.rst

-* ``Order: 1``, the ``Cabibbo`` subsetting has to be set, it parametrizes lambda and has the default value :option:`0.22537`.
+* ``Order: 1``, the ``Cabibbo`` subsetting has to be set, it parameterises lambda and has the default value :option:`0.22537`.

 * ``Order: 2``, in addition the value of ``CKM_A`` has to be set, its default is :option:`0.814`.